 Advanced Certifying Examination Simulation (ACES) curriculum is held weekly during our dedicated Wednesday morning academic conferences.
 During this hour, two residents will undergo mock oral examination scenarios by two surgical faculty.
 Meaningful feedback is given at the conclusion of each simulation, including feedback on examination taking skills and content evaluation.

 All applications are processed through the Electronic Resident Application Service.
-The deadline for applying to the program is October 1 of any calendar year.
+The deadline for applying to the program is October 18.
 Minimum USMLE scores are Step 1=230 and Step 2=240, BOTH Step scores must be submitted with original application, in addition, three letters of recommendation are required.

 The interview season lasts from November through January.
 We do not require prior experience to apply to the program.
 All applicants must possess U.S. work authorization or be eligible for J-1 status.

 For more information on our program, contact Karie Hilley

 , program coordinator.